FirelyTeam/firely-docs-firely-server/setting_up_firely_server/configuration/appsettings.rst

 Upon importing, Firely Server converts all references expressed as absolute URIs with the root corresponding to the server URL.
 For example, ``"reference": "https://someHost/fhir/Patient/someId"`` will be stored as ``"reference": "Patient/someId"`` .
 Similarly,  upon exporting, the references stored as relative URIs will be converted back to an absolute URI by adding the root server location to the relative URI.
+Firely Server ensures that on a response the ``Location`` and ``Content-Location`` header contains an absolute URI.

 In addition, any element of type ``url`` or ``uri`` can also be converted upon import or export, as long as the FHIR path corresponding to the element in the FHIR resource are listed in the setting ``UrlMapping`` :